leobut/geocachingUtils/README.md

 	- Add smileys
 	- Add FTF, STF and TTF tags
 	- Insert Signature (should be definable in the options pane of the extension)
+- Pocket Queries:
+	- Select all days in a column
+	- Select all days for a certain query
 - Show archived caches somewhere (or add a link to project gc)
 - Show/Hide header in geoache map view
 - Make the settings page of this extension nicer